 - Finally, the decision stage is when you can highlight your actual practice areas with videos that offer client testimonials and reviews.

 Creating compelling videos and using them consistently across all the online platforms you use to market your firm will lead to greater exposure for your services.

-Michael Mogill is the President of Crisp Video Group, a national legal video marketing company that produces high-quality and engaging legal videos for attorneys all over the country.
+Michael Mogill is the President of Crisp Video Group, a national legal video marketing company that produces high-quality legal videos for attorneys all over the country.
 His company is consistently recognized for creating engaging videos that help attorneys increase case values and revenue.
 He has been featured in Forbes, Avvo, The Huffington Post and The Wall Street Journal, and in ABA and PILMMA publications.
 Follow Michael @.

 Learn More at Lawyernomics 2016